Meco: Star Wars theme

-On the picture's opening day, Wednesday May 25, 1977, Meco attended the 20th Century-Fox soon-to-be blockbuster hit Star Wars.
+On the picture's opening day, Wednesday, May 25, 1977, Meco attended the 20th Century-Fox soon-to-be blockbuster hit Star Wars.
 By the following night, he had seen the film four more times, and attended several more screenings over the weekend.

-He then got the idea to make a disco version of the score by John Williams and contacted Neil Bogart at Casablanca Records to pitch the project.
+Meco then got the idea to make a disco version of the score by John Williams and contacted Neil Bogart at Casablanca Records to pitch the project.
 However, rather than greenlighting the project right away, Bogart chose to wait.
 Only after both the picture itself as well as the original score had become huge hits did Bogart agree to help Meco realize his idea.
 Contact was established with Millennium Records, then a Casablanca subsidiary, and this became Meco's first record company.
 Here Meco rejoined with Tony Bongiovi as well as Harold Wheeler who had also been part of the team behind "Never Can Say Goodbye" in 1974.
 Lance Quinn was also part of the Meco team, and the different roles played by the four musicians is described by Meco himself in a 1999 interview with his fan Web site:

 In a matter of just three weeks they arranged and recorded Star Wars and Other Galactic Funk.
 Although the album was nominated for "Best Pop Instrumental Performance" at the 20th Annual Grammy Awards in 1978, the award ultimately went to John Williams for the original soundtrack album.